MEEDOO99/MEEDOO/Rules-Guidebook.md

 Any content that violates Discord's ToS or Community Guidelines is prohibited.

 ### B7.
 Advertising
-Advertising is repeatedly posting a link to a chat group with the intent of garnering more members.
+Advertising is repeatedly posting a link to a chat group/other service with the intent of garnering more members.
 Advertising is prohibited both on the server and in DMs, as it is against the Discord Terms of Service.
 The only time advertising in DMs is allowed is if the user receiving the message asked for the link beforehand.

 ### B8.
 Use of English